 Halitosis, the clinical term for bad breath, is a common problem, affecting as many as 25% of the population globally.
 Halitosis is not necessarily a disease, per se, but can frequently be a symptom of another condition.
 Bad breath is a concern for people because it is unpleasant and can have negative social consequences.
 It should be evaluated because it can be an early warning sign of other developing problems.
 That said, occasional bad breath associated with eating garlic-heavy foods or drinking coffee is no cause for alarm.

 A trusted friend or family member may have already alerted you to the problem.
-It is also possible to lick the back of your (clean) hand and smell the dried saliva if you are deeply concerned.
+To see if you have halitosis symptoms, it is also possible to lick the back of your (clean) hand and smell the dried saliva.

 Oral cancer can cause bad breath, but it is far more likely to come from another cause.

 “Coming from a series of other rinses.
 My DDS recommended this and it works so much better / feels fresher than anything else I have tried.
 I have been on this for multiple years.”Maintenance Rinse | Anti-Cavity Fluoride Mouthwash